greenkg/lemonade-stand/README.md

 #### Basic World Operations

-- [ ] Keep track of what day it is, so game can end after 30 days.
+- [x] Keep track of what day it is, so game can end after 30 days. (currently ends after 5 days)

 #### More complicated features to be broken down: